UmamiAppearance/BaseExJS/README.md

 ### 3rd Party License

 The basE91 en-/decoder relies on the work of Joachim Henke.
 The original code is licensed under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).
+His method was transpiled to JavaScript with small adjustments to fit the needs of this software.

 ```
 Copyright (c) 2000-2006 Joachim Henke